 The patent allows you to sell your patented product at a higher price under this system starting from the date that the patent is granted until the patent expires which is generally 20 years after the filing of the patent application.

-Leveled playing field with large corporations
+3rd Benefit: Level playing field with large corporations

 The third benefit of patent protection is that a patent levels the playing field against large corporations.
 In the marketplace, large corporations often have many advantages compared to small companies.
 They have funding, marketing relationships, distribution channels, and expertise beyond those of a small company or startup.
 If a small company or solo inventor were to market the same product as a large corporation, the small company or solo inventor would likely lose, and the larger corporation would capture more market share of the product.